 Several months ago, I wrote about why it’s time to stop to stop being so scared of software upgrades; however, that post failed to provide a recipe for success.
 This blog covers HOW to have a successful membership management system upgrade with five simple tips.

-Discover how your organization can have a seamless membership software implementation by downloading our Ultimate Guide to Impementing Membership Software.
+Discover how your organization can create a seamless membership software upgrade by downloading our Ultimate Guide to Implementing Membership Software.

-1. Ensure there is alignment around the goals of the upgrade.
+1. Ensure there is alignment around the goals of the membership software upgrade.

 In order to make sure everyone is on the same page in terms of goals, I suggest establishing three “critical success factors.”
 The purpose of these CSFs is to serve as a guidepost on the project for staff and vendors alike.
 To create them, simply answer the question, “If this upgrade only accomplishes one goal, it will be_______.”
 Whenever someone feels the project is going off course, simply look to the CSFs to see if you’re still on track to realize them.
 If the business users and IT team are not aligned on the goals for the upgrade, the project is much less likely to be successful.